Norway wealth fund blacklists Glencore, other commodity giants over coal

-Norway's $1 trillion wealth fund is excluding some of the world's biggest commodities firms from its portfolio for their use and production of coal, including Glencore and Anglo American.
-Underlining the growing role of climate considerations for long-term investors, the fund is also excluding German utility RWE, South African petrochemicals firm Sasol and Dutch company AGL Energy over their use of coal.
+Norway's $1 trillion wealth fund is excluding some of the world's biggest commodities firms from its portfolio for its use and production of coal, including Glencore and Anglo American.
+Underlining the growing role of climate considerations for long-term investors, the fund is also excluding German utility RWE, South African petrochemicals firm Sasol and Australian company AGL Energy over their use of coal.

 Norway's parliament agreed in June 2019 to toughen existing limits on coal investments by the world's largest wealth fund by excluding companies that mined more than 20 million tonnes of coal a year or generated more than 10 gigawatts of power from coal.
 The fund held stocks worth $1.6 billion in such companies at the end of 2019, according to fund data.
 Wednesday's announcement is the first to show the tougher rules being applied.